 Every woman and every labour is unique.
 At all stages of labour, I've been told it's my natural style to be calm and patient, confidently guiding you towards your baby's birth.
 Your desires and wishes during your labour will be discussed in your birth plan.
 I encourage vaginal births and Vaginal Birth After Caesarean (VBAC) and strive for a low caesarean rate.
 Childbirth however is unpredictable and a flexible approach will be taken if your wishes change or a new situation evolves.
 The safe delivery of your baby and your health are my priorities.

-To help prepare for labour I recommend you attend childbirth classes offered through your booked hospital.
-The classes will discuss drug-free pain relief such as relaxation exercises, breathing techniques and options such as heat packs, hot showers and baths.
+To help prepare for labour all of my patients will have access to my online program GrowMyBaby.
+In the birth bundle we discuss drug-free pain relief such as relaxation exercises, breathing techniques and options such as heat packs, hot showers and baths.
 Medical pain relief such as epidural and spinal anaesthesia, nitrous oxide and pethidine are also discussed.
-The Anaesthetic Group Ballarat also runs an evening session on pain relief for labour and Caesarean sections.
-For bookings call the Anaesthetic Group on (03) 5331 4888.

 Growing a whole new person is a wondrous journey.
 From conception to birth to your six week post natal check then on to adulthood, each stage is as important as the next.